 - Control group (with no additional recommendations for protein)

-On the other hand, the high protein group regained 0.8 kg back, with the majority of it in the lean body weight (source).
+On the other hand, the high protein group regained 0.8 kg back, with the majority of it in the lean body weight.

 It’s important to highlight that this conclusion was taken from the meta-analyses of 32 studies (21 experimental human studies and 11 reviews) (source).
 So it is legit but you need to take all the aspects into consideration.

-- Studies were done on people who were not doing a calorie deficit, but the regular diet.
+- Studies were done on people who were not doing a calorie deficit, but on a regular diet.
 As we learned before, calorie deficit in itself changes the way the body operates with proteins.